Lumber Prices Today 2026: $594/MBF, Home Depot 7/16 OSB 4x8 & Forecast

 There are three wholesale benchmarks worth tracking, and they measure different things.
 Confusing them is a common mistake when reading market analysis.

-The NAHB/Gordian Framing Lumber Composite Index ($872.03/MBF in January 2026) is the most comprehensive benchmark for construction budgeting.
-It tracks actual wholesale transaction prices across multiple species, dimensions, and grades — the full basket of what framing a house actually requires.
-This is the number I use when estimating job costs.
+The NAHB/Gordian Framing Lumber Composite Index ($872.03/MBF in January 2026) is more useful for construction budgeting.
+It tracks a broader basket across species, dimensions, and grades — closer to what framing a house actually requires.

-For residential construction budgeting, use the NAHB composite as your reference.
-For tracking market direction in real time, watch the CME LBR futures.
-For planning a specific project, always get current quotes from your local lumber yard — national benchmarks are useful context but actual project costs depend on your region, species mix, and grade requirements.
+For residential construction budgeting, use the NAHB/Gordian composite as a broad reference.
+For market direction, watch the current lumber quote.
+For a real project, get local yard quotes — national benchmarks are context, but actual project costs depend on region, species mix, grade, freight, and inventory.

 The Price History: From Pre-Pandemic Normal to Today's New Floor